agarwalnikhil7766/Ducky_Wifi_Passwd_Grabber/README.md

 WORKING OF THE SCRIPT!!

   The Mail script is a bit slow as it exports all the access points details and stores them in a folder in the Desktop and zips the folder.
 Then the zip file is mailed to the receiver's email address.
 The zip file will contain all the networks in a seperate .xml file with all its information.
-But not to worry the script ends with everything being cleaned.
+But not to worry the script ends with everything on the target machine being cleaned.
+  The WIFI_GRABBER_TWINDUCK is a quick script and completes its operation in just under 12 seconds.
+After the completion, you'll find a folder on the SD card with the victim's computer name and all wifi network with its details inside the folder.

+  The Password is the content that is stored inside the .xml file between <keyMaterial>************</keyMaterial>.

 USAGE!!!